MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 - dlno#
 - körkort

-## Sweden National ID
+## Sweden national ID
 This sensitive information type entity is included in the EU National Identification Number sensitive information type and is available as a stand alone sensitive information type entity.

 ### Format

-10 or 12 digits and an optional delimiter
+ten or 12 digits and an optional delimiter

 ### Pattern

-10 or 12 digits and an optional delimiter:
+ten or 12 digits and an optional delimiter:
-- 2-4 digits (optional)
+- two to four digits (optional)
 - Six digits in date format YYMMDD
-- Delimiter of "-" or "+" (optional), plus
+- delimiter of "-" or "+" (optional), plus
-- Four digits
+- four digits

 ### Checksum